 On a typical day, the bureau sent out print stories in two versions: for morning papers and for afternoon papers.
 In Jackson, the two had the same owner and used the same presses, but the AM edition tended to tell you what happened yesterday; the “PMer” told you what happened this morning.
 This was UPI’s great strength all over the country, feeding afternoon papers, many of which wanted a different perspective than the AMer.
 Quite a few of our PM clients were in Mississippi, or close enough.
 Before shutting down for the night at 11:30, we transmitted “oniters” for the next morning’s editions.
 The broadcast wire chugged along all day, but every hour it would stop for a 20-minute “split,” during which you sent your state and local news in script form for disk jockeys and tv newsreaders.
 A broadcast script was ALL CAPS, with hyphens for initials (“U-P-I”), ellipses for pauses (“AND NOW…THE NEWS”) and “pronouncers” for tough names (“OH-/BAH/-MA”).
 A “rip-and-read” broadcaster was learning the news while speaking it, and particular jocks or stations had their preferences.
 I always thought ours were the tightest and easiest to read.
 I thought that because I often listened to AP rip-and-read stations to compare.

-Toward the end of the late shift, 2:30 to 11:30, if there was nothing left to transmit, we might chat – more like tweeting, since the chats were very short – with the late-nighters in other Southern bureaus, who were all on the deep-South print feed (for many papers cover neighboring states too).
+Toward the end of the late shift, 2:30 to 11:30, if there was nothing left to transmit, we might chat – more like tweeting, since the chats were very short – with the late-nighters in other Southern bureaus (“buos” to non-civilians, making it easier to type), who were all on the deep-South print feed, for many papers cover neighboring states too.
 Sometimes we would ask questions.
 One night the guy in Birmingham intended to inquire, WHEN DOES DUCK SEASON START IN MISS.?
 But he hit the key to the right by mistake.
 I was obliged to inform him that IN OUR STATE IT’S PRETTY MUCH ALL YEAR ROUND.
-Instant virtual howls from the other bureaus.
-I killed, on a teletype.
+Instant virtual howls from the other buos.
+I had killed, on a teletype.

 On July 20, 1969, I watched the moon landing live on a TT, because I was at work.
 Normally the national broadcast feed looked just like our own during the split: each story was one paragraph long, formatted to rip and read.
 Now somebody was listening to Mission Control and telling the TT operator in New York what to type.
 But as Apollo 11’s lunar lander approached the surface, they just handed the operator a headset, feeding directly from the astronauts.
 It looked something like this, in real time: 100 feet…some dust…50 feet…contact…shutdown…eagle has landed.